mmanikandan281/Event-Scheduler/README.md

 The event appears on the timeline as a pastel-colored block and in the event list as "10:00 - 11:30 : Team Meeting."
 Directory Structure
 event-scheduler/
+├── src/
-└── event_scheduler.py  # Main application code
+│   └── event_scheduler.py  # Main application code
 ├── README.md              # Project documentation
 └── requirements.txt       # Python dependencies (empty, as Tkinter is built-in)

+Contributing
+Contributions are welcome!
+Please follow these steps:

+Fork the repository.
+Create a new branch (git checkout -b feature/your-feature).
+Make your changes and commit (git commit -m "Add your feature").
+Push to the branch (git push origin feature/your-feature).
+Open a Pull Request.

 License
 This project is licensed under the MIT License.
 See the LICENSE file for details.